SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

 Open the **HelloWorldFieldCustomizer.ts** file in the **src\extensions\helloWorld** folder.

-Notice that the base class for the Field Customizer is imported from the **sp-application-base** package, which contains SharePoint framework code required by the Field Customizer.
+Notice that the base class for the Field Customizer is imported from the **sp-application-base** package, which contains SharePoint Framework code required by the Field Customizer.

 ```ts
 import { Log } from '@microsoft/sp-core-library';